Well, I have. And not just once.

 WHAT TO DO IF YOU CONTRACT NAIL FUNGAL

 Thankfully, each of my infection hasn't been serious (fingers crossed), and I could recover from them after using topical over-the-counter antifungal nail treatment such as EmoniNail and trying other natural remedies.
 It just takes time and patience.
 It is honestly not easy to be diligent with applying the antifungal solutions, and the solutions have to be applied correctly for them to reach the nail bed before they can be effective.
-Just remind yourself that it is a battle against time so that the fungal does not spread to the other toes.
+Just remind yourself that it is a battle against time so that the fungus do not spread to the other toes.
 The extra few minutes a day is time well spent.

 I've also heard horror nail infection stories such as that of people rushing to A&E after coming back from overseas vacations as their digits have become so swollen after a USD5 manicure.
 The upfront price is definitely tempting, but the price to pay afterwards is the scary one.
 And it could happen to anyone.